 Do you immediately read emails and let then let them sit in your inbox, because you plan on getting to them later?
 Well, the next thing you know, weeks go by and your email inbox has over 500 emails waiting for replies – yikes!
 Don’t let this happen to you, when you first open an email either immediately respond to it or file it away for future use.
 When you give a delayed response (or no response at all) it tells people that you don’t care about them and that you don’t value their time.
 Answering emails promptly can definitely make you stand out from the crowd and it’s an easy way to stay on top of things.

 I’m sure you’ve heard the story about the woman who asks the other woman when her baby is due, and low and behold she already had it!
 Don’t get caught with your foot in your mouth; learn to write down important details about your clients and employees.
 An easy way to do this by creating a note card with simple facts: name, birth date, kid’s names, married, divorced, etc. Not remembering key details is not only embarrassing for both parties involved, but it can also be hurtful and degrading.
 Impress your clients by remembering the small stuff – it makes a huge difference.

 Being Rude and Disrespectful:

 I’ve seen this happen a lot online and off – it is never appropriate to be rude or disrespectful to people.
-Situations can be frustrating, but in the end we are all humans and we deserve to be treated with respect and dignity.
+Situations can be frustrating, but in the end, we are all humans and we deserve to be treated with respect and dignity.
 Don’t let your frustrations get the best of you, take the high road and act with integrity and tolerance.
-As they say, word-of-mouth is the most powerful tool for consumers, make sure it’s positive.
+As they say, word-of-mouth is the most powerful tool for your business, make sure it’s positive.

 Making Promises You Can’t Keep: